Foodie Guide to Lunar New Year 2024 at Disney California Adventure Park

 The Disneyland Resort is getting ready to celebrate the Lunar New Year.
 As this is the Year of the Dragon, the culinary team at Disney has made delicious creations inspired by the traditions and cuisines of Chinese, Korean, and Vietnamese cultures.
-This will take place from January 23 through February 18 at Disney California Adventure park.
-Disney Parks Blog has shared the full foodie guide.
+This will take place from January 23rd through February 18th at Disney California Adventure park.
+The Disney Parks Blog has shared the full foodie guide.

 What's Available: